The Holy Grail Press

 And when the men arrived,

-Larry wasn’t surprised to find out
+Carl wasn’t surprised to find

 that they really did wear white coats,